opendistro/for-elasticsearch-docs/docs/elasticsearch/ux.md

 }
 ```

-Design your application code to parse the results from the highlight object and perform some action on the search terms, such as changing their color, bolding, italicizing, and so on.
+Design your application code to parse the results from the `highlight` object and perform some action on the search terms, such as changing their color, bolding, italicizing, and so on.

-Change the default `em` tags using `pretag` and `posttag` parameters:
+To change the default `em` tags, use the `pretag` and `posttag` parameters:

 ```json
 GET shakespeare/_search?format=yaml